ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

   If this option is not set, the primary space is dynamically calculated based on the size of the generated CICS startup JCL.

-  If the target data set is a member in a PDSE, then this value does not have any effect.
+  If the target data set is a member in a PDS or PDSE, then this value does not have any effect.

   | **required**: False